Frequent Heating Problems and the Repairs Needed

 If the furnace is running and there is airflow to some rooms but not to others, check the actual ducts to make sure the dampers are turned on.

-A cause of reduced airflow, or cooler air coming through the vents, can be attributed to duct seams which have come apart or that were improperly sealed in the first place.
+A cause of reduced airflow, or cooler air coming through the vents, can be attributed to duct seams that have come apart or that were improperly sealed in the first place.

 All ducts are made to slide into each other and make a tight seal.
 You can check all of the seams and inspect them to make sure they are intact and solid.
 Any duct that is sagging at the seam, has come apart or is in any way compromised to allow air to escape, must be repaired.